atea/join/README.md

 <b>(1)</b> - You should receive two e-mails: 'Approved' og 'Complete' - make sure you received both e-mails

-<b>(2)</b> - Might take everything from some minutes to some hours from approval, to O365 user acoount is synchronized, if it doesn't work right away after approval, just wait a bit and try again.
+<b>(2)</b> - Might take everything from some minutes to some hours from completed request, to O365 user acoount is synchronized, if it doesn't work right away after approval, just wait a bit and try again.

 ## FAQ?